 Yes, I know it uses processed cheese.
 That’s part of its charm.
-In most of my cooking, I use the less processed cheeses but when it comes to Rotel dip, you can’t beat Velveeta which is designed to melt quickly and stay creamy.
+When it comes to Rotel dip, you can’t beat Velveeta which is designed to melt quickly and stay creamy.

 Want a dip made with real cheddar cheese?
 This Instant Pot Queso Dip is perfection.

 Step by Step Instructions

 The dip comes together right on the stove using your cast iron skillet:

 - Brown ground beef in a cast iron skillet.
 Drain the grease.